 ASTM, Environmental Assessment of Commercial Real Estate Transactions Subcommittee Legal Sector, co-chair.

-Served as chair/vice chair of several substantive committees of Bank Associations and Industry Associations.
+Served as chair/vice chair of several substantive committees of Bar and Industry Associations, as well as ACREL and ACMA.

 Joe has been recognized as a leading real estate finance practitioner in national and international surveys.
 Since 2004, he has regularly been highlighted by Chambers USA for his real estate practice and has been hailed as “a legend” “who is at the top of his game.”
 “He is someone who everyone truly respects.”
 Chambers USA stated that Joe is “a highly experienced and respected real estate finance specialist.
 He has notable expertise on the structuring, origination and workout of commercial mortgage loans.”
 The Legal 500 United States has also recommended Joe for his real estate practice.